Environmental Protection Agency (EPA).

 Notice of request for public comment.

-The U.S. Environmental Protection Agency (EPA) is announcing the release of materials for public comment that will undergo expert peer review in support of the EPA's Safe Drinking Water Act decision making on perchlorate.
+The U.S. Environmental Protection Agency (EPA) is announcing the release of materials for public comment.
+These materials will undergo expert peer review in support of EPA's Safe Drinking Water Act decision making for perchlorate.
 This request is one of two

-Comments on the draft Biologically Based Dose-Response (BBDR) model and draft report must be received by EPA on or before November 14, 2016.
+Comments must be received by EPA on or before October 30, 2017.